 Hi I’m in my mid 20s and have begun to use minoxidil prophylactically as my dad is bald and 2 older brothers are balding.
 I have zero hair loss but would like to add propecia.
 The purpose for this is to prevent the need for a transplant, preferably indefinitely.Is that possible?

 is a fairly unusual approach.
-It is also potentially unnecessary; although genetic hair loss is hereditary, it does not necessarily affect every member of the family.
+It is also not recommended and potentially unnecessary; although genetic hair loss is hereditary, it does not necessarily affect every member of the family.

 or thinning hair.
-Whilst it is likely that you are a carrier of the relevant genes for androgenetic alopecia, these have to be active for balding to actually occur - and sometimes they can remain dormant, hence how hair loss may appear to 'skip' a generation.
+Whilst it is likely that you are a carrier of the relevant genes for androgenetic alopecia, these have to be active for balding to actually occur - and sometimes they can remain dormant, hence how hair loss may appear to 'skip' a generation

-Whilst treating hair loss early on can often provide superior results, we would not necessarily recommend you waste your time and money on preventing baldness
+Whilst treating hair loss early on can be beneficial, we would not recommend you waste your time and money on preventing baldness